-Well simply put, it’s a sensor that tells your car if the engine is running hot or not.
-If for some reason this sensor does not work or is faulty, then your cooling system will start malfunctioning and may cause serious damage.
-This sensor works by sending out an electrical signal which varies depending on how hot the engine is.
-So, if you check up on this sensor every once and a while it will allow you to get ahead of any potential problems before they get out of hand.
+Simply put, it’s a sensor that tells your car if the engine is running hot or not.
+If, for some reason, this sensor does not work or is faulty, then your cooling system will start malfunctioning and may cause severe damage.
+This sensor sends an electrical signal that varies depending on whether the engine is hot.
+Checking up on this sensor occasionally will allow you to avoid any potential problems before they get out of hand.

 The CTS is responsible for telling the ECU (Engine Control Unit) what temperature the coolant is.
 This is important because when the temperature is too hot, it will send a signal to the ECU that shuts down your car’s fuel injection system.
 This is to prevent any further damage from overheating.
-So, if this sensor stops working your vehicle could be at risk of overheating which can cause serious problems for other parts of the engine.
+So, if this sensor stops working, your vehicle could be at risk of overheating, which can cause severe problems for other parts of the engine.

 Symptoms of a Bad Coolant Temp Sensor

-The following are just a few ways that you can check on your own to see if your coolant temp sensor is bad.
+The following are a few ways to check if your coolant temp sensor needs to be fixed.